Open Lectures on Freemasonry

 In this era where the printed and manuscript word becomes ever more available through digital technology, new wider panoramas for the curious can open.
 OpenLFM, through its online lecture series on Freemasonry given by prominent scholars, will aim to demonstrate a range of new perspectives for academics, Freemasons or simply the curious.

 Lectures are audible, within technical limits, to those who are interested in the topic to be presented.
 Participation requires prior registration.
 Registration is free of charge.
 Registered users will be invited to OpenLFM Googlegroups and will be informed about forthcoming activities.
 OpenLFM beholds the right to reject any registration with no further explanation.

-Only registered users could get an invitation which will be sent two days before the lecture date.
+Only registered users could get an invitation which will be sent before the lecture date.
 Please note that the size of the audience is limited by technical capacities.